 Secret Server Reported Events

-When events occur in Secret Server, it generates and sends event messages in the Syslog / Common Event Format (CEF) format to Splunk.
+When events occur in Secret Server, it generates and sends event messages in the Common Event Format (CEF) to Splunk using Syslog.
 Each message includes the Event Name, Event ID, and the data fields that contain the details about the event.
 For a complete list of the Syslog events that Secret Server sends, refer to the Secret Server documentation.

 The following image shows an example of an event message sent by Secret Server.
 The event was generated for when an administrator account in Secret Server edited a secret: